Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    In this step zone awareness is enabled with the default zone.
 In this step new StatefulSets are created for zone aware alertmanagers, but no new pods are started.

-1. Wait until all alertmanagers are restarted.
+1. Wait until all alertmanagers are restarted and are ready.

 1. Scale up zone aware alertmanagers.